 “Intelligence is the ability to adapt to change.”

-Woods & Waters has always been committed to being mindful of risk when providing fun outdoor adventures — we are simply adapting to this new health hazard as best we can.
+Woods & Waters has always been committed to being mindful of risk when providing fun outdoor adventures.

 Thankfully, outdoor activities allow you to avoid the “thee C’s” — (en)closed spaces, crowds, and close-contact activities.
 Outdoor activities are also considered beneficial to your physical, social, and mental well-being.
 Let’s go play outside!